+Considered the world's second most biodiverse country, Colombia has prioritized climate policies in the past several decades.
+In November 2018, the Colombian government launched the National Circular Economy Strategy.
+This strategy, the first of its kind in the region, is premised on six priority action lines, including consumer product packaging.
 Government environmental regulations stem primarily from Colombia's Ministry of Environment and Sustainable Development (MESD).
 In 2018, the MESD issued Resolution 1407, which sets forth requirements for the disposal and recycling of consumer product packaging.
-Under this regulation, individual and collective businesses must submit to the MESD their use, disposal and recycling management plans for paper, cardboard, plastic, glass, and metal packages.
+Under this regulation, individual and collective businesses must submit to the MESD their use, disposal, and recycling management plans for paper, cardboard, plastic, glass, and metal packages.
 Progress reports are due annually and should aim to ensure that 30 percent of containers and packaging materials on the market are reused by 2030.
-By 2030, 100 percent of single-use plastics in the market will be replaced with reusable, recyclable, or compostable material (degraded by organisms, biologically).
+By 2030, 100 percent of single-use plastics in the market will be replaced with reusable, recyclable, or compostable material (degraded by organisms biologically).
 Meanwhile, on July 7, 2022, Colombian Congress enacted Law 2232, by which it aims to reduce the production and consumption of single-use plastic by 2030.
-In parallel, promoting the formalization of recyclers remains a key unresolved government task.
-Informal recycling of paper, cardboard, plastic, and metal is quite significant, and the main source of income for the nearly 30,000 Colombian informal recyclers.
-In Bogota, Colombia's capital city, it is estimated that informal recyclers conduct over half of all the recycling, which further illustrates the challenges of waste separation in cities and towns throughout Colombia.
-Also, MHSP is drafting a regulation for food safety of food and drinks packaging.

 SECTION IV.
-FOOD ADDITIVES REGULATIONS:
+FOOD ADDITIVES REGULATIONS